tumaer/SciML/lecture/bayes.md

 $$g(\theta | y) \propto g(\theta)f(y|\theta).$$ (target_density)

 The problem we will be trying to solve here is how to generate samples from such unnormalized distributions.
-We use the term *target* distributin to describe the distribution we want to sample from.
+We use the term *target distribution* to describe the distribution we want to sample from.

 ### Acceptance-Rejection Sampling